 - (FAFSA required) The MSU Freshman Grant (MFG) is offered to new freshmen who are Michigan residents.
 The award is based on need.
 There is no separate application, and the award will disburse automatically once you are registered.
 The amount listed on the award offer assumes full-time enrollment.
 The disbursed amount will be lower for less than full-time enrollment.

 - Upper division undergraduate students in certain majors will be assessed an additional program fee.
 Students who demonstrate need will receive a grant to cover the cost of the program fee.
 Students must be Michigan residents.

-- MSU Reserve Officer Training Corp Room & Board Scholarship Program (3190)
+- MSU Reserve Officer Training Corps Room & Board Scholarship Program (3190)

 - First time freshmen beginning Fall 2009 or later who are accepted into the MSU Army or Air Force ROTC program may be eligible for this award.
 The student must be receiving full or partial tuition assistance through the MSU ROTC program, must have an out-of state residency status, and must be enrolled full time.

 - The program provides a scholarship to cover up to the full cost of a standard MSU double-occupancy residence hall room and Silver meal plan.
 If a recipient has other scholarships or grants specifically covering room and board, this award will be reduced by that amount.

 - Continued eligibilty for the award requires the student to remain in good standing in the ROTC program.